DOSull/Spatial-Analysis-and-Modelling/labs/introducing-spatstat/README.md

 Try to get such patterns not just the obvious way (e.g., using `rpoispp` to make a pattern with no first or second order effects), but using a process that might not be expected to produce a pattern with those properties.

-What I mean is this: make plots of patterns that **you know** to have first or second order effects in operation, but where how those effects act produces patterns that don't obviously exhibit those effects.
+What I mean is this: make plots of patterns that **you know** to have first or second order effects in operation, but where how those effects produce patterns that don't obviously exhibit those effects.

 For example, see if you can make the Thomas process produce patterns that don\`t *appear* clustered, or if you can get realizations of a simple random process that appear to include clusters, or a trend.